hashicorp/terraform-provider-time/website/docs/index.html.markdown

 ## Resource "Triggers"

-The time resources, except `time_rotating`, save base timestamps only when they are created; the results produced are stored in the Terraform state and re-used until the inputs change, prompting the resource to be recreated.
+Certain time resources, only perform actions during specific lifecycle actions:

+- `time_offset`: Saves base timestamp into Terraform state only when created.
+- `time_sleep`: Sleeps when created and/or destroyed.
+- `time_static`: Saves base timestamp into Terraform state only when created.

-The resources all provide a map argument called `triggers` that can be populated with arbitrary key/value pairs that should be selected such that they remain the same until new time values are desired.
+These resources provide an optional map argument called `triggers` that can be populated with arbitrary key/value pairs.
+When the keys or values of this argument are updated, Terraform will re-perform the desired action, such as updating the base timestamp or sleeping again.

 For example: